Parazoid89/Parazoid89/README.md

 You can click the Preview link to take a look at your changes.
 --->

-## Skills and Tools
+# Skills and Tools

-Here's some stuff I've used
+Here's some stuff that I've used:

 <div style="display: flex">
   <a href="https://www.anaconda.com/" target="_blank"><img src="./techstack/anaconda.svg" width="32"></a>